ostrowr/send-me-a-secret/README.md

 This library allows you to easily do 2 things:

 1. Generate a private-public key pair and (optionally) upload the public key to GitHub for anyone to use!
 After running `initialize`, you shouldn't ever have to remember opaque gpg commands or the path to your private key.
 2. Run a tiny web app that uses `encrypt` compiled into WebAssembly.
 This way, you can just send somebody a link (e.g. [ostro.ws/send-me-a-secret](https://ostro.ws/send-me-a-secret)) to easily encrypt a message using my public key.
-If they don't trust their browser (or their browser extensions) they can always download and run the `send-me-a-secrey` binary directly.
+If they don't trust their browser (or their browser extensions) they can always download and run the `send-me-a-secret` binary directly.

+## Usage (sending secrets – encryption)

+Anybody can send a secret without installing any software.

+Just go to [ostro.ws/send-me-a-secret](https://ostro.ws/send-me-a-secret) and type in your message.
+Copy the encrypted message and send that to the recipient!

+If you don't trust your browser (or browser extensions), you can install the `send-me-a-secret` binary and run

+`./send-me-a-secret encrypt --user ostrowr "this message is going to get so encrypted"`

-## Usage
+## Usage (receiving secrets – decryption)

 First, run `./send-me-a-secret initialize`.
 This generates new keys and uploads your public key to your GitHub account.